OSU is Powered by Orange

 You are if you’re connected to Oregon State University — whether you’re alumni, student, faculty, staff, friend or fan.
 You are part of OSU’s enduring purpose to make a positive impact on people, the economy and the environment in Oregon and beyond.
 At work and in the community, it’s your talent, innovation and dedication that turn OSU ideals into action.
 Use this site to show your impact and network with others who are Powered by Orange.

-13 Comments for 'OSU is Powered by Orange'
+13 thoughts on “OSU is Powered by Orange”

 I read this blog because it’s (usually) pretty good about providing analysis and commentary, much of it critical.
 This post has neither - it’s just free advertising.